 It’s meant to be a super fun bonding moment for you and your girls — you go to a shop, try on dresses, laugh, have fun, and find the perfect styles for your big day!
-However, the stress of pleasing all of your ‘maids, potentially ordering the wrong sizes, not knowing what styles to even look at, or dealing with multiple personalities, can quickly turn the fun of dress shopping into quite an ordeal.
-So rather than dealing with bickering bridesmaids and stressful appointments, we have nine tips that will make your shopping experience WAY more enjoyable.
+However, the stress of pleasing all of your ‘maids, potentially ordering the wrong sizes, not knowing what styles to even look at, or dealing with multiple personalities, can quickly turn the fun of dress shopping into an overwhelming and stressful ordeal.
+So rather than dealing with bickering bridesmaids and stressful appointments, we have eleven tips that will make your shopping experience WAY more enjoyable.

 2. Do your research.
 Before going into an appointment, take some time to get an idea of what you’re looking for.
-Dress shops have hundreds of options on their racks so filtering through them can be quite a challenge.
-Look on Pinterest, Google, or Real Weddings pages and find a general style you’re interested in.
+Dress shops have hundreds of options on their racks so filtering through them can be quite a challenge (and very overwhelming).
+Look on Pinterest, Google, or our Real Weddings pages and find a general style you’re interested in.

 Short or long?
 Strapless or sleeves?
 Chiffon or satin?
 Chances are, you’ll probably change your mind once you see the styles in person, but it will save you a ton of time if you have a general idea of what you’re looking for.

-6. Shop Online!
+7. Shop Online!
 Imagine yourself walking into a dress shop.
-It’s crowded with people, you’re forced to try on samples in only size 6’s and 8’s, and to top it all off, you have a crabby consultant who clearly has had a bad day.
+It’s crowded with people, you’re forced to try on samples in only size 6’s and 8’s in the wrong color, and to top it all off, you have a crabby consultant who clearly has had a bad day.
 Not really the experience you were hoping for, right?

 Avoid the hassle of crowded salons and start shopping online.
 Designers such as Kennedy Blue offer an At Home Try-On program that allows you to bring the fun of a dress appointment to the comfort of your living room!
-Request to have sample dresses sent to your home so that you and your girls can try on dresses, in a totally comfortable environment.
+Request to have sample dresses sent to your home so that you and your girls can try on the dresses you want, in a totally comfortable environment.
+You can actually try on the dress you want in your color and size!
+At your house!
+What is better than that?

 8. Be selective with who you bring.
 If you don’t already have a clear idea of what you’re looking for, it might not be best to bring all six bridesmaids to the try-on appointment.
 Can you imagine all of those different opinions?
 Yikes.
 For your first appointment, it might be best to just bring your maid of honor or a couple of your girls.
 Once you have a good idea of what you want, you can bring all the other girls to try on your favorite style(s) and get measured!